kinow/autosubmit/docs/source/userguide/manage/index.rst

 .. hint:: That bare clone can be always reconverted in a working clone if we want to run again the experiment by using ``git clone bare_clone original_clone``.

 .. note:: In addition, every time you run this command with -pr option, it will check the commit unique identifier for local working tree existing on the ``proj`` directory.
-    In case that commit identifier exists, clean will register it to the ``expdef_cxxx.conf`` file.
+    In case that commit identifier exists, clean will register it to the ``expdef_cxxx.yml`` file.

 How to archive an experiment
 ----------------------------